 The purpose of the Company is the operation of an English speaking private day school for girls and boys aged from three to nineteen years with three levels; Senior School, Middle School and Junior School, on a non-profit and self-supporting basis.

 The Director is appointed by the Board.
-The Director is the chief executive officer of the ISBR and has full operational control of the School including responsibility for the formulation of educational policies and the administrative management of the ISBR in accordance with the Goals and Outcomes policies established by the Board.
+The Director is the chief executive officer of the ISBR AG and has full operational control of the School including responsibility for the formulation of educational policies and the administrative management of the school in accordance with the governance established by the Board related policies.

-The Board is composed of seven to 12 members who are elected at the AGM by the shareholders for a term of three years.
+The Board is composed of seven to 12 members who are elected at the Annual General Meeting (AGM) by the shareholders for a term of three years.
 Board members may stand for re-election.
 Each class of shareholder has the right to elect at least one representative onto the Board.

 The Director and Board Treasurer of ISB participate as non-voting Board members and a Board secretary is designated.

 Within the legal framework provided by the AOI, the Board governs with an emphasis on outward vision rather than internal preoccupation, encouragement of diversity in viewpoints, strategic leadership more than administrative detail, clear distinction of Board and Director roles, collective rather than individual decision making, future rather than past or present focus, and pro-active rather than reactive decision making.